By Dr. Saleh As-Saleh

 symbols signifying worship to other than Allah!
 All idols were demolished.

-Du'a.
+Busy yourself with Du'a.
 Ask Allah, the

 Most Great, to make you hold to the correct belief and Path of the salaf and